 - Venereal disease

-- Prior abdominal surgery (particulary for ectopic pregnancy or endometriosis)
+- Prior abdominal surgery (particularly for ectopic pregnancy or endometriosis)

 - Uterine fibroids